deeplearning4j/deeplearning4j-examples/dl4j-examples/src/main/java/org/deeplearning4j/examples/recurrent/character/harmonies/README-learning-two-part-harmony-from-midi-using-LSTM.md

 into a single Midi Note.

-If you assign MIDI instrument numbers to the public static variables instrument1Restriction and instrument2Restriction in MidiImageAndHarmonyUtility.java, you can limit notes to particular instruments (such as for bass guitar and guitar).
+If you assign MIDI instrument numbers to the public static variables instrument1Restriction and instrument2Restriction in MidiHarmonyUtility.java, you can limit notes to particular instruments (such as for bass guitar and guitar).
 If you assign instrument numbers to the variables instrument0 and instrument1 in PlayTwoPartHarmonies.java, you can force the generated music to use the respective instruments.